Apple Watch Series 5

 The S5 has received a couple of notable upgrades, including a built-in magnetometer, a revamped display driver, and a new power management chip.
 This allows the Series 5's screen to stay on all of the time while also maintaining all-day battery life.

-While no one really expected or asked for a built-in compass, Apple added it.
-Not a standout feature to say the least, but being able to see which direction you are facing when using walking directions is a big help.
+Starting with this model, Apple added a built-in compass, allowing users to see which direction they are facing when using walking directions.
 The compass also includes information like elevation, incline, and latitude/longitude.

-The Series 5 Apple Watch saw the return of the much-loved ceramic body from Series 3.
+The Series 5 Apple Watch saw the return of the ceramic body from Series 3.

-The ceramic body is made from a fine powder that is highly compressed before being polished to a high shine with a diamond slurry.
+The ceramic body was made from a fine powder that is highly compressed before being polished to a high shine with a diamond slurry.
 This results in a clean, glossy white appearance that is naturally resistant to fingerprints and scratches.

-New to Apple Watch is the introduction of titanium as a case material.
-Following in the footsteps of other high-end watch brands, Apple has chosen to give customers the option of either a silver or space black titanium case.
+New to Apple Watch was the introduction of titanium as a case material.
+Following in the footsteps of other high-end watch brands, Apple gave customers the option of either a silver or space black titanium case.

 Titanium is a high-quality, highly-durable material, making the titanium watch an excellent choice for those who want a combination of both form and function.
-Apple uses a "natural titanium finish" that results in a brushed metal look.
+Apple used a "natural titanium finish" that resulted in a brushed metal look.

-The silver titanium body shows off this brushed appearance more than the space black version, which features the same diamond-like coating that the stainless steel Apple Watch body employs.
+The silver titanium body showed off this brushed appearance more than the space black version, which featured the same diamond-like coating that the stainless steel Apple Watch body employs.

-As titanium is a porous material, Apple has developed a coating that will prevent yellowing and staining, ensuring that the titanium case looks good for years to come.
+As titanium is a porous material, Apple developed a coating that prevented yellowing and staining, ensuring that the titanium case looks good for years to come.

-In addition to titanium and ceramic, the Apple Watch is also available in aluminum and stainless steel bodies.
-The stainless steel cases are offered in either gold or silver, while the aluminum cases are available in space gray, silver, or gold.
+In addition to titanium and ceramic, the Apple Watch was also available in aluminum and stainless steel bodies.
+The stainless steel cases were offered in either gold or silver, while the aluminum cases were available in space gray, silver, or gold.